apache/openoffice-org/README.md

 ### Branding and Navigation

 - The page header comes from `brand.md` files.
-The [`brand` template](https://github.com/apache/openoffice-org/blob/main/templates/brand.gsp) is html with markdown metadata insertions.
+The [`brand` template](https://github.com/apache/openoffice-org/blob/main/templates/brand.gsp) is HTML with markdown metadata insertions.
 - Navigators are `*nav.md` files.
-The [`navigator` template](https://github.com/apache/openoffice-org/blob/main/templates/navigator.gsp) is markdown with metadata selecting the css class.
+The [`navigator` template](https://github.com/apache/openoffice-org/blob/main/templates/navigator.gsp) is markdown with metadata selecting the CSS class.
 - All `brand.md`, `topnav.md`, `leftnav.md`, and `rightnav.md` files must be registered in
 [`templates/ssi_paths.gsp`](https://github.com/apache/openoffice-org/blob/main/templates/ssi_paths.gsp) in order to be included in that subtree of the site.